Metadrop/behat-contexts/README.md

 #### Steps

 - Given :path page cache is flushed

   Clear specific page caches.

 - Given :view view data cache is flushed

   Clear caches for a specific view.
-Only available for Drupal 7, pending to implement in D8.
+Only available for Drupal 7, not yet implemented in D8.

+#### Configuration

+No configuration needed.

 ### Content authored context